The House

 Our History

-His home on Moorestown’s Main Street was called “The Towers,” and was originally the home of Samuel Allen (inventor of the Flexible Flyer sled); it is now the Lutheran Home.
+His home on Moorestown’s Main Street was called “The Towers” and was originally the home of Samuel Allen (inventor of the Flexible Flyer sled); it is now the Lutheran Home.

 The site for the new Community House would be in the center of town on a three-acre property on East Main Street owned by Mary Sumner.
 The existing house on the property was one of the oldest in Moorestown, dating back to about 1786.
-It was originally a summer residence for a Philadelphia businessman and his family.
+It was initially a summer residence for a Philadelphia businessman and his family.
 Along with a barn and a pig pen, the grounds featured a formal English garden with flowering shrubs and low-cut boxwood bushes.

 In December 1924, the Sumner Home was demolished, and construction of the Community House began.
-The Community House officially opened its doors to the public on April 11, 1926, with a week-long series of events including Community Players Night with selections by the Moorestown Orchestra, a Teenage Tea for the girls of Moorestown, a concert by the Moorestown Community Chorus, and an exhibition match by the University of Pennsylvania Wrestling Team.
+The Community House officially opened its doors to the public on April 11, 1926, with a week-long series of events, including Community Players Night with selections by the Moorestown Orchestra, a Teenage Tea for the girls of Moorestown, a concert by the Moorestown Community Chorus, and an exhibition match by the University of Pennsylvania Wrestling Team.

 The cost of maintaining the structure was a key consideration in the architectural style of the Community House.
 The building was actually a combination of English and Colonial style, with the chief advantage of the design being that the building’s maintenance and upkeep would, “cost practically nothing because of its brick and stone exterior.
 If, on the other hand, it was Colonial in style, the windows, shutters, cornices and columns would have to be made out of wood.
 And wood rots and constantly has to be replaced.”